MilaNLProc/prompting_hate_speech/README.md

     from encoder_lms import prompting

     prompt_template = "This text is"
-    verb_h = "hateful" # verbalizer for hate speech class
+    verb_h = "toxic" # verbalizer for hate speech class
     verb_nh = "respectful" # verbalizer for non-hate speech class

     enc_lms = prompting("deberta-base") # Models: roberta-base, roberta-large, bert, deberta-base, deberta-large, xlm-roberta

     # The input can be a dataframe, a text or a list of texts
-    enc_lms.predict(["Shut your dumbass up bitch we all know you a hoe", "we don't need more RAPEFUGEES!"])
+    enc_lms.predict(["Shut your dumbass up bitch we all know you a hoe", "my lovely cat"])

     >> ["hate", "not-hate"]